Sleep surgery: Pillar procedure

+Radiofrequency ablation

+Radiofrequency ablation (RFA), is a minimally invasive procedure using low frequency (300 kHz to 1 MHz) radio wave energy to target tissue (e.g. soft palate, uvula), causing coagulative necrosis.
+This causes scarring of the mucosa.
+After healing, this results in stiffening of the treated area.
+RFA achieves its effects at 40 °C to 70 °C unlike other electrosurgical devices which require 400 °C to 600 °C for efficacy.

+RFA has some potential advantages in carefully selected medical settings, such as intolerance to the CPAP device.
+For example, when adherence is defined as greater than four hours of nightly use, 46% to 83% of patients with obstructive sleep apnea are non-adherent with CPAP for a variety of reasons, including discomfort while sleeping.

+RFA is usually performed in an outpatient setting, using either local anesthetics or conscious sedation anesthesia, the procedure itself typically lasting under 1 hour.
+It is usually performed on an outpatient basis, and usually requires several treatment sessions.
+Radiofrequency ablation is frequently effective in reducing the severity of snoring, but often does not eliminate it.The targeted tissue, such as tongue or palate, is usually approached through the mouth without the need for incisions, although occasionally the target is approached through the neck using assisted imaging.
+If the tongue is being targeted, this can be done from either dorsal or ventral side.
+Complications include ulceration, infection, nerve weakness or numbness and swelling.
+These complications occur in less than 1% of procedures.

+Bipolar radiofrequency ablation, a technique used for coblation tonsillectomy, is also used for the treatment of snoring.

 Hyoid suspension

 Hyoid suspension, also known as hyoid myotomy and suspension or hyoid advancement, is a surgical procedure in which the hyoid bone and its muscle attachments to the tongue and airway are pulled forward in order to increase airway size and improve airway stability behind and below the base of tongue (retrolingual and hypopharyngeal region).

 Genioglossus advancement

 Genioglossus advancement (GA) also known as genial tubercle advancement (GTA), is a procedure that pulls the base of the tongue forward, usually to increase airway size due to deformity or a sleep breathing disorder.
 This procedure is frequently performed with either uvulopalatopharyngoplasty or maxillomandibular advancement surgeries.

 Tongue muscles (genioglossus, geniohyoid and others) are attached to the lower jaw below the teeth.
 During a genioglossus advancement procedure, the surgeon cuts a small window or bone cut in the front part of the lower jaw (mandible) at the level of the geniotubercle where the genioglossus muscle attaches.
 This piece of bone, along with the attachment for the tongue (genial tubercle) is pulled forward and subsequently secured to the lower jaw, usually with a single screw or with a plate and screws.

 This procedure is often combined with other surgeries such as uvulopalatopharyngoplasties or maxillomandibular advancement surgeries.
 It is rare to have this procedure performed as the only surgical treatment for sleep apnea, as obstruction in sleep apnea is most often at multiple levels (nose, palate, tongue, etc.).